How to Clicker Train Your Dog

-Clicker training is a gentle, conditional training method that uses only positive reinforcement to teach your dog new behaviors.
-All you need to get started is a clicker - a small plastic item that makes a good loud clicking noise for your dog - and an understanding about what makes this simple dog training method work so well, especially with intelligent dogs like Shelties.
+Clicker training is a gentle training method that uses only positive reinforcement to teach your dog new behaviors.
+All you need is a good clicker and an understanding about what makes this easy dog training method work so well, especially with intelligent dogs like Shelties.
 I'm going to help you get an overview of clicker training here, plus everything you need to get started.

 The basis of clicker training is a two-stage process of learning and reinforcement.
 This psychological behavior has been studied in humans and animals for decades.

 After a while, when you tell your Sheltie to "sit" and he does so, he gets only a click and no treat.
-Yet he still performs the behavior, because in his mind, a click leads to a treat.
-He will work hard to get that click.
-This is called classical conditioning.
+Yet he still performs the behavior because he has become habituated to a click leading to a treat.
+He will work hard to get that click!

 Even though you no longer provide a treat, you have instilled an automatic behavior in your dog.
-He is no longer driven by consequences - but by association.
+He is no longer driven by consequence - but by association.

-Shetland Sheepdogs are known first of all for that sunny yet sensitive disposition.
-But they are also known for their full-bodied barking that if left unchecked will drive your neighbors crazy...
-The following is an excellent way to stop your Sheltie barking with clicker training - and it really works!
+Shetland Sheepdogs are known first of all for their sunny and sensitive disposition... unfortunately they're also known for their full-bodied barking that, if left unchecked, can drive you absolutely crazy.
+Here's how to stop your Sheltie barking with clicker training.

-As soon as he takes the treat, make a hushing motion with your hand right to his face, and say "Shhh!"
+As soon as he takes the treat, make a hushing motion with your hand right to his face and say "Shhh!"
 Since you just gave him a treat, you will firmly have his attention.
-Click for giving you that attention, move your hand away, and give him another treat.
+Click again for giving you that attention, move your hand away and give him another treat.

-If this method of clicker training to stop your Sheltie barking still makes no sense to you, consider it from your dog's perspective.
+If this method makes no sense to you, consider it from your dog's perspective.
 As the "Shhh" command starts to work, your dog will want to keep his mouth closed in anticipation of the next click - and the treat.

 Here are some very good reasons to begin clicker training with your Sheltie:

-Dog owners like clicker training because it is easy to learn and never involves punishing the dog.
-If he doesn't perform the behavior, you simply don't click.
+Many dog owners like clicker training because it's easy to learn and never involves punishing your dog.
+If your dog doesn't perform the desired behavior, you simply don't click.
 He'll quickly learn what to do in order to get the positive response he needs from you.

-Some experts dislike clicker training because they want their dogs to do what they're told out of respect rather than desperation for a treat.
-However, treats are used ubiquitously in dog training, especially when reinforcing a new command or behavior.
-In this sense, clicker training is no different.
-What's more, gaining "respect" can mean negative reinforcement, by punishing or scaring your dog.
+Naysayers of clicker training say they want their dogs to do what they're told out of respect rather than desire for a treat.
+Unfortunately, what they call "respect" can mean negative reinforcement, in other words punishing, yelling at, or scaring their dog.

-The reason the clicker method works so well for the dog is because, ultimately, all dog behaviors are selfish.
-The are driven by the law of consequence and whatever serves them best, whether that means getting a reward (clicking / praising / treating) or avoiding a punishment (correcting / isolating as in traditional dog training).
-By only using positive reinforcement used in clicking, everyone wins.
+The reason the clicker method works so well is because, like humans, dogs ultimately seek pleasure and avoid pain.
+The are driven by the law of consequence and whatever serves them best.
+This can mean getting a reward (by clicking, praising and/or treating) or avoiding a punishment (which I don't recommend because it's cruel and unnessecarry).
+By only using positive reinforcement used in clicker training, everyone's happy.

-The ultimate goal of clicker training is (once you have ditched the treats) to ditch the clicker too.
-This means your dog always reacts to your commands out of habit and as a dog owner you will agree that is a joy to behold!
+Best of all, the ultimate goal of clicker training is (once you have ditched the treats) to ditch the clicker too.
+This means your dog always reacts to your commands out of habit.
+As a dog owner you will agree that is a joy to behold.